FIN-030: Purchases of Goods and ServicesDate: 02/10/2017 Status: Final

 An activity in which labor is the major factor and not merely incidental to the production, acquisition, and/or delivery of a good.

 In order to obtain high quality goods and services at a reasonable price, the University’s procurement policy is to seek competition to the maximum feasible degree and conduct all purchases in an open, fair, and impartial manner with administrative efficiency.
-University resources may be used for official University of Virginia purchases only.
-All purchases of goods and/or services made with University funds must be necessary, reasonable, and directly related to the goals and mission of the University.
+The University recognizes the benefit gained in terms of administrative time and pricing when University-wide contracts are utilized for commonly procured goods and strongly encourages the use of such strategically-sourced contracts.
+University resources may be used for official purchases only.

-As specified in the Buying and Paying Basics, Guidelines for Competition and the Goods and Services Procurement Guide, most small dollar purchases may be made directly by the department; however, some must be processed by PSDS due to the dollar value (e.g., more than $5,000) or the nature of the purchase (e.g., restricted goods or services).
-In addition, all contracts for the purchase of goods and/or services requiring institutional signature must be processed by PSDS.
+As specified in the Buying and Paying Basics, some purchases may be made directly by departments, but many must be processed by Procurement and Supplier Diversity Services (PSDS) due to the dollar value (see Guidelines for Competition for current limits) or the nature of the goods and/or services being purchased (see Goods and Services Procurement Guide for the current list of restricted goods and services).
+In addition, all contracts for the purchase of goods and/or services requiring institutional signature must be processed by PSDS; this requirement applies whether or not payment is required by the University.
 Purchases requiring PSDS processing are to be submitted via a Purchase Requisition in the Integrated System.

-Execution of Contracts: Only authorized signatories named by the Board of Visitors, and those to whom signatory authority has been delegated in writing by authorized officers, can legally bind the University in a contract (see Signatory Authority Policy, June 16, 2001 and FIN-036: Signatory Authority for Executing University Contracts for details).
+Only authorized signatories named by the Board of Visitors, and those to whom signatory authority has been delegated in writing by authorized officers, can legally bind the University in a contract (see BOV-014, Signatory Authority and FIN-036, Signatory Authority for Executing University Contracts for details).
 All contracts for the purchase of goods and services should be directed to PSDS who will determine the appropriate signatory authority.

-If an individual University employee signs a contract without appropriate authority, he or she may be held personally liable for its terms and conditions.
+If an individual University employee executes a contract without appropriate authority, he or she may be held personally liable for its terms and conditions.
+In addition, failure to comply with requirements of this policy and/or associated procedures may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.